OBOAcademy/obook/docs/howto/switching_ontologies.md

 ## Description
 When you edit an ontology, you need to make sure you are using the correct prefix and your assigned ID range for that on ontology.
 Protege (unfortunately) does not remember the last prefix or ID range that you used when you switch between ontologies.
-Below, we describe how to manage this.
+Therefore we need to manually update this each time we switch ontologies.

 ## Instructions
 1. When you switch to a new ontology file, open your preferences in Protege (File -> Preferences).